 Qualifications: Rachel is a Licensed Clinical Professional Counselor licensed in the state of Maryland (License No. LC6058).
 She graduated from Millersville University of Pennsylvania with a Master of Science in Clinical Psychology.
 She holds a Bachelor of Arts degree in Psychology and business certificate in Personnel Management from the University of Rochester.
 Professional affiliations include the American Counseling Association and the Maryland Counseling Association, as well as lifetime membership in Psi Chi, the International Honor Society in Psychology.

-Experience: Rachel possesses over eight years of professional experience providing psychotherapy and counseling to individuals/families, and also has expertise in performing diagnostic and psychosocial evaluations.
+Experience: Rachel possesses over nine years of professional experience providing psychotherapy and counseling to individuals/families, and also has expertise in performing diagnostic and psychosocial evaluations.
 She is the owner of Charm City Mental Health Practice, LLC, a private practice located in Towson, Maryland where she treats adults, college students, adolescents and emerging adults, and school-age children (from about 7-8 years old).

 While practicing in Maryland, Rachel has worked at the Johns Hopkins Bayview Medical Center and the Kennedy Krieger Institute.
 Her work at Johns Hopkins focused on delivering school-based mental health services within elementary schools in Baltimore County and Baltimore City.
 Her work at Kennedy Krieger focused on providing specialty mental health treatment to children and adolescents with various developmental disorders, physical disabilities, or special medical conditions.
 Additional experiences include working as a mobile therapist, an outpatient therapist, and a Therapeutic Support Staff worker in Pennsylvania.